15 Best Things to Do in Altamonte Springs (FL)

 Planet Obstacle

-Much more than just another glorified indoor playground, at 45,000 square feet, Planet Obstacle claims to be the world’s largest indoor park of its kind.
+Much more than just another indoor playground, at 50,000 square feet, Planet Obstacle claims to be the world’s largest indoor obstacle park.

-Though that hasn’t been independently confirmed, there’s no doubt that the facility offers a fantastic variety of activity options that are perfect for families traveling with kids.
+No doubt, this facility offers a fantastic variety of activities, perfect for families traveling with kids.

-There are children’s and adult’s ninja courses, balance beams, climbing walls, and more ropes and nets than a commercial fishing vessel.
+There are ninja courses, trampolines, balance beams, climbing walls, bungees, bumper cars, a zip-line, and more ropes and nets than a commercial fishing vessel.

 Orlando Science CenterSource: Pat McGinley / shutterstock